rushdroid/BenedictMoviesApp/README.md

 - Created comprehensive test coverage for all paths

 **Learning**: Understanding the full call chain is crucial for effective mocking.

+### 6. **Challenge: Theme Consistency Across XML and Jetpack Compose**
+**Problem**: Maintaining consistent theming across both XML-based screens (MovieListFragment) and Compose screens (MovieDetailScreen) was challenging, as they use different theming systems.

+**Solution**:
+- Created a unified color palette in `colors.xml` that both systems reference
+- Implemented Material Design 3 theme in Compose using `MaterialTheme`
+- Used `android:theme` attributes in XML layouts to match Compose theme
+- Ensured both light and dark themes work consistently across all screens
+- Used `?android:attr` references in XML to access theme colors dynamically
+- Tested theme switching on both XML and Compose screens to verify consistency

+**Learning**: Hybrid architectures require careful theme coordination.
+Material Design 3 provides good compatibility between XML and Compose, but requires explicit mapping of theme attributes to ensure visual consistency across both UI systems.

 ## 🏗️ Project Structure